Optimal Control of Convective FitzHugh-Nagumo Equation: Numerical results

+One of the important features of the optimal control is the robustness of the control with respect to the parameters.
+However, in the PDE-constrained optimization context, we do not always have an explicit control function as in \cite{Peruzzi_2016,Tusset_2016}.
+In that case, we check the robustness of the control by solving the optimal control problem for different values of the parameters.
+For this example, we study the effect of the maximum velocity $V_{max}$ on the controlled wave solutions and of the parameter $c_1$ on the stability of the waves.
+As $V_{max}$ increases, the wave profiles are elongated $x_1$ directions and control is adjusted accordingly by shifting to the right in Figure~\ref{Fig:Ex1_const_Vmax}.
+Figure~\ref{Fig:Ex1_const_c1} shows that the solutions display oscillations for higher values of $c_1$ as the uncontrolled solutions in \cite{EAErmakova_EEShnol_MAPanteleev_AAButylin_VVolpert_FIAtaullakhanov_2009}.
+Since the control variable stays inside the bounds of the control, we can conclude that the control variable is robust with respect to variations of the system parameters.

-We consider the OCP (\ref{Ex1c}) with sparse controls.
-Higher values of $\mu$ cause the sparsity of the optimal control which can be clearly seen from Figures~\ref{Fig:Ex1_spr} and \ref{Fig:Ex1_sprP}.
-Figure~\ref{Fig:Ex1_sprP} shows profiles of the state $y$ and the control $u$ along $x_1$ direction for various values of $\mu$.
+Now, we look into the effect of the sparse parameter $\mu$ on the optimization problem (\ref{M4}).
+Higher values of $\mu$ cause the sparsity of the optimal control, which can be clearly seen from Figures~\ref{Fig:Ex1_spr} and \ref{Fig:Ex1_sprP}.
+Figure~\ref{Fig:Ex1_sprP} shows profiles of the controls $u$ and associated states $y$ along $x_1$ direction for various values of $\mu$.
 The values of the optimal cost functional and number of iterations with line searches and Newton steps are given in Table~\ref{Ex1_table1s}.
 When the sparse parameter $\mu$ increases, the smooth and non-smooth cost functionals increase as well as the number nonlinear CG iterations, line searches and Newton iterations.
 However, we will show in the next example with terminal control, the number of nonlinear CG iterations, line searches and Newton iterations can decrease when the sparse parameter increases.
 Similar behavior was observed in \cite{ECasas_CRyll_FTroltzsch_2013} for different problems with sparse controls.

+Finally, in this example we study the convergence of the optimal control and its associated state for vanishing Tikhonov parameter $\omega_u$ for $\mu=0$ and $\mu \neq 0$.
+The convergence of optimal states and control for vanishing Tikhonov parameter $\omega_u$ plays an important role for checking the SSCs according to the theory in \cite{ECasas_CRyll_FTroltzsch_2015,ECasas_FTroltzsch_2016}.
+It was demonstrated for the one dimensional wave solutions of the classical FHN equation with sparse controls in \cite{ECasas_CRyll_FTroltzsch_2015,CRyll_JLober_SMartens_HEngel_FTroltzsch_2016}.
+Here we obtain similar results for two dimensional wave solutions of the convective FHN equations as shown in Figure~\ref{Fig:Ex1_regerror}.